+Medicine

-- Dentistry what it is like being a dentist including treating patients and their role in the community - Wider clinical roles in the dental team the role of a dental therapist, hygienist or nurse within the practice - Dental administration the work that is involved in running a practice.
+What it is like being a general practitioner including treating patients and their role in the community

+Wider clinical roles in the healthcare team

+This could include the role of a physiotherapist, pharmacist, nurse practitioner or one of the many other roles at your practice

+Medical administration

+The work that is involved in running a practice.

-During the placement introduce the variety of roles in your practice.
-Through this participants will get a wider appreciation of the range of the different aspects of dentistry, and the importance of teamwork.
+During the placement you should introduce the wide variety of roles in your practice.
+Through this participants will get a wider appreciation for all areas of general practice, including the roles and responsibilities of different members of the team and the importance of teamwork.

-In clinical areas the work experience takes the form of observation and shadowing.
-Those on work placement cannot get involved in any clinical activities, such as scaling, or taking impressions.
-Work experience should help people to understand the nature of the role and its variety, as well as how everyone works within a wider dental team.
+In clinical areas, work experience takes the form of observation and shadowing.
+Work experience participants cannot get involved in any clinical activities, such as taking blood pressure.